symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

 Let’s get into some code
 ************************

-Alice wants sends ``10 XEM`` to Bob.
-She wants to include a message, for example ``Welcome to NEM``.

-1. Create the transfer transaction, by including Bob address as the recipient, adding 10 XEM and the message requested.
+1. Create the transfer transaction, by including Bob address as the recipient, adding 10 cat.currency and the message requested.

 .. example-code::